 Anne graduated in 2011 with a Masters degree in information systems for capital markets from Telecom Ecole de Management and the Sydney University of Technology.
 Three years solo-travelling after a consultancy role at EY highlighted to her the important of social and environmental issues.
 In parallel with later roles in large companies, Anne launched an eco-friendly clothing brand, Gorfoo, alongside her brother.
 This led to her current project, Iroony, on which she now works full time.

 The project involves developing innovative textile materials from hemp with two main goals: encouraging hemp culture; and bringing sustainable and local solutions to the textile industry, one of the most polluting sectors that emits large volumes of GHGs.
 Hemp stores the most CO2 of any plant as it grows, making it valuable in the fight against climate change.
-It is very resilient; grows quickly almost anywhere, does not require much water or many chemicals ; cleans soil ; is great in rotation culture; and provides food resources.
-Iroony works directly with hemp farmers in France, the largest producer of hemp in Europe and promotes urban culture of hemp in cities such as Paris.
-Iroony produce radically different textile materials to those usually made with hemp.
+It is very resilient; grows quickly almost anywhere, does not require much water or many chemicals; cleans soil; is great in rotation culture, and provides food resources.
+Iroony works directly with hemp farmers in France, the largest producer of hemp in Europe and promotes the urban culture of hemp in cities such as Paris.
+Iroony produces radically different textile materials to those usually made with hemp.
 The focus is on versatility and performance, to present a viable alternative to cotton and synthetics that dominate the industry but whose production negatively impacts the climate, oceans and biodiversity.

 MOTIVATION FOR AND COMMITMENT TO CREATING A BETTER AND MORE SUSTAINABLE PLANET